publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch14/schI/m__us_usc_t8_s1613.md

     (c) __Application of term Federal means-tested public benefit__

-        (1) The limitation under subsection (a) of this section shall not apply to assistance or benefits under paragraph (2).
+        (1) The limitation under subsection (a) shall not apply to assistance or benefits under paragraph (2).

         (2)